 The early eighteenth century was a golden age for the British coffee house where intellectuals from different classes and professions mingled for revolutionary conversations over a cup of coffee.
-These “Penny Universities”, where, for a penny’s admission fee, coffee drinkers could also do business, make contacts and discuss and debate the issues of the day, were so feared as potential hotbeds of sedition that the British Government wanted to ban them.
+These “Penny Universities”, where, for a penny’s admission fee, coffee drinkers could also do business, make contacts and discuss and debate the issues of the day, were so feared as potential hotbeds of sedition that, in 1675, Charles II made an attempt to shut them down, on account of them having “produced very evil and dangerous effects” and a “disturbance of the peace and quiet realm”.
+His edict did put an end to the sale of coffee, tea and chocolate in coffeehouses and in homes for a while, but, after a public outcry (and perhaps with an eye to the taxes collected on the goods the coffeehouses sold), Charles had to change his mind.
 Proof, if any more were needed, of the power of conversation.

 Creating similar opportunities for the exchange of ideas underpins some much more contemporary approaches to work and workplace design.
 Steve Jobs famously redesigned the Pixar office to make it a place that “promoted encounters and unplanned collaborations”, with a central atrium with a cafe to bring together people from different departments.
 Tony Hseih, the founding CEO of Zappos, also believes "collisions" – serendipitous encounters between employees – are the key to an organisation's success.
 What might feel like small talk in the moment can have tremendous benefits in the future.

 Not all of us work for tech giants originally conceived at a pavement café in San Francisco, and not all of us can mingle and converse in custom-built atriums, but the principle holds true.
-Even in 2020’s pandemic-hit working world, with remote working very much a new reality, we need, as leaders, to create those opportunities for conversation, those much-needed exchange of news and views, which can so often be the start of something new and remarkable.
+As leaders, we need to create those opportunities for conversation, those much-needed exchange of news and views that can so often be the start of something new and remarkable.

 Making time to talk: a leadership must